-The style of trip, and particularly the choice of your travel buddy, will affect the experience.
 Here’s what some of our nomads had to say:

 "I enjoy a mixture of both.
-I'm an introvert, so at times I like being around people and doing things, other times I like to be alone and move along at my own pace." – Jodie Branston, via Facebook
+I'm an introvert, so at times I like being around people and doing things.
+Other times, I like to be alone and move along at my own pace." – Jodie Branston, via Facebook.

 "I've traveled all ways: in a group, in a pair, solo.
 I find a pair is best.
-As a pair you can entertain each other, you're not too unapproachable to make lots of new friends, and you can decide what you want to do and compromise between the two of you.
-My favorite travel partner is my boyfriend or my best friend, both of whom are good travelers – organized yet laid back, the perfect travel combo!" – Kate Blanquita, via Facebook
+As a pair you can entertain each other, you're not too unapproachable so make lots of new friends, and you can decide what you want to do and compromise between the two of you.
+My favorite travel partner is my boyfriend or my best friend, both of whom are good travelers – organized yet laid back, the perfect travel combo!" – Kate Blanquita, via Facebook.

 “I enjoy traveling with a friend or more, then you have someone to share adventures and memories with – people don't quite feel the true impact of a story unless they were there.

-But also understanding one-another's boundaries and temperament – if you need day apart, do it.” - Kat Makowski, via Facebook
+But also understanding one another's boundaries and temperament – if you need day apart, do it.” - Kat Makowski, via Facebook.

-"After my friends started ditching my plans, and people turned the trip into a nightmare and disaster – I started traveling solo.
-It's been years and I have never looked back to seek any company.
+"After my friends started ditching my plans, and people turned the trip into a nightmare and disaster, I started traveling solo.
+It's been years, and I have never looked back to seek any company.

 Some of the best experiences I could ever have would only happen

 “Traveling with people always sounds like a great idea, but inevitably, differences arise, and I resent the usual lack of commitment to the cause.
-Solo travel for me.” – Nidia Lorenzana, via Facebook
+Solo travel for me.” – Nidia Lorenzana, via Facebook.

-“As a solo traveler you can do as you please, and often make lots of friends as you go.” – Kate Blanquita, via Facebook
+“As a solo traveler you can do as you please, and often make lots of friends as you go.” – Kate Blanquita, via Facebook.

 "Solo travel is way better.
 When I’m by myself, people (especially the locals) seem to be curious as to why I’m there alone.
 They tend to go out of their way to make sure I enjoy my time there.
-I have also made a lot of genuine connections with the locals on my solo travels, something I don't think would have happened if I was with someone else." – Adrienne, via Facebook
+I have also made a lot of genuine connections with the locals on my solo travels, something I don't think would have happened if I was with someone else." – Adrienne, via Facebook.

 "I had the opportunity to visit Japan a few years ago.
 Being alone forced me to interact with other people in the hostels, make new friends, and talk to strangers.
 I never felt

-It's worth learning a bit of Japanese because they don't really speak English over there." – Melanie Audet, via Facebook
+It's worth learning a bit of Japanese because they don't really speak English over there." – Melanie Audet, via Facebook.

-“With solo travel I find myself lost in big cities, and with that experience I can find my own way through them, and see the ins and outs of a place.
+“With solo travel, I find myself lost in big cities, and with that experience, I can find my own way through them, and see the ins and outs of a place.

 I’m more vulnerable to the land and the locals, and I rely on the kindness of strangers sometimes.